Stichopus herrmanni: Distribution and habitat

 Stichopus herrmanni is found in the tropical west Indo-Pacific region.
 Its range extends from the east coast of Africa to Malaysia, Indonesia and Australia.
 It occurs on sand and mud substrates, seagrass meadows and rubble at depths down to about 25 m.

 Uses

 There is a commercial fishery for this species in Indonesia and northern Australia.
 It is known as "curryfish", but this name encompasses several species, S. herrmanni, Stichopus vastus and Stichopus ocellatus and landings of the three species are recorded as one.
 At one time, this species was not harvested because the flesh easily disintegrated, but modern processing methods provide better handling and it has now become a high value product.
 In Queensland, a minimum length of 35 cm is in force.

-Status
+Conservation status

 Although the population of S. herrmanni is stable in Australia, elsewhere fishing pressure is causing declines in its populations over most of its range.
 As a result of overfishing of more desirable species, this species is likely to face greater exploitation, and the International Union for Conservation of Nature has assessed its conservation status as "vulnerable".
+This species occurs in several protected areas over its range, including the Dr. K.K.
+Mohammed Koya Sea Cucumber Conservation Reserve in Lakshwadeep, India.